Daerion/reconsider/README.md

 # reconsider
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

 Reconsider is a minimalistic promise based database migration tool for rethinkdb that is meant to be called programmatically.
-Currently there is no CLI for it, though I do plan to add one in the near future.
+Currently there is no CLI for it, though I am willing to add one if there is any sort of demand for it.

 Reconsider is not currently compatible with the native rethinkdb driver but instead requires [rethinkdbdash](https://github.com/neumino/rethinkdbdash).